BenjaminLincoln/BenjaminLincoln/README.md

-My name is Benjamin Lincoln, and I'm a Front End Web Developer specializing in:
+My name is Benjamin Lincoln, and I'm a Full Stack Web Developer specializing in:

 ㅤ🌐 Creating Highly Accessible and SEO targeted HTML